davlee1972/upscale_video/README.md

 Make sure you are passing in a ffmpeg encoder that is compatible with your system.
 The default is "av1_qsv" since I'm using an Intel Arc A750 GPU which supports AV1 hardware encoding.

+Also make sure you have the latest Mesa drivers installed if on linux (see Notes below).

 List of ffmpeg encoders is here: https://ffmpeg.org/ffmpeg-codecs.html#Video-Encoders.

 # Installation

+Python 3.6 through 3.10.
+3.11 isn't supported yet as of Jan 8th, 2023.

 Download and install ffmpeg: https://ffmpeg.org/download.html